 It is an independently-operated Government institution that operates like a traditional financier.
 The CEFC does not provide grants but rather lends at risk-adjusted terms at, or as close as possible to, commercial markets rates.
 In addition to applying commercial rigour when making its investments, the CEFC is directed to target a benchmark rate of return on its portfolio.

 The CEFC’s mission is to accelerate Australia’s transformation towards a more competitive economy in a carbon constrained world by acting as a catalyst to increase investment in emissions reduction.

 Under the CEFC Act, AUD 2 billion (USD 1.52 billion) is credited to the CEFC Special Account each 1 July, for five years from 1 July 2013.
-The CEFC will ultimately be capitalised with AUD 10 billion (USD 7.6 billion) by 1 July 2017.
+The CEFC was ultimately capitalised with AUD 10 billion (USD 7.6 billion) at 1 July 2017.

 The CEFC’s portfolio includes projects across the Australian economy, benefitting a diverse range of businesses, large and small.
 The CEFC Act excludes investment by the CEFC in carbon capture and storage, nuclear technologies and nuclear power.

 The CEFC invests in businesses or projects for the development and commercialisation of clean energy technologies.
 The CEFC may also invest in businesses that supply goods or services needed to develop or commercialise clean energy technologies.

 To help address Australia’s greenhouse gas emissions reduction challenge, the CEFC’s strategic priorities are focused on the delivery of investment across three areas of economic activity where clean energy investment can cut carbon emissions, improve energy efficiency and lower operating costs.
 These strategic priority areas are: